Philippine noontime variety television shows: Student Canteen (1958–1965)

 Student Canteen was the first noontime variety show on Philippine television.
-It was originally a radio show on DZXL that was brought to television on CBN-9 in July 1958 upon the sign-on of its television station, DZXL-TV.
+It was originally a radio show on DZXL that was brought to television on CBN-9 on July 21, 1958, upon the sign-on of its television station, DZXL-TV.
 It was hosted by Eddie Ilarde, Pepe Pimentel and Leila Benitez.
 Alternating as pinch-hitters were Bobby Ledesma and Bobby de Veyra.
 It ended in 1965 when Ilarde went to politics and was succeeded by several noontime shows before returning in 1975.

 Student Canteen's successors (1965–1975)

 Magandang Tanghali, a musical variety show hosted by Pancho Magalona, and Stop Look and Listen, a former noontime variety show hosted by Eddie Mesa, took over Student Canteen's timeslot in 1965.
 When Mesa left for the United States, Twelve O'Clock High, a show hosted by Ariel Ureta and Tina Revilla-Valencia, premiered and aired until 1972 when martial law was declared and many television stations were shut down by the Marcos regime.
-The show moved to RBS (now GMA Network) as Ariel con Tina, a blocktimer by a company headed by Romy Jalosjos from 1972 to 1974.
+The show moved to RBS (now GMA) as Ariel con Tina, a blocktimer by Philippine Production Center, Inc., a company headed by Romy Jalosjos from 1972 to 1974.
 Lunch Break also became popular on the same channel before Student Canteen was eventually revived.